alex-jordan547/discord-reminder-bot/README.md

 ---

-**🚀 Ready to enhance your Discord community's match coordination!**
+**🚀 Ready to enhance your Discord community's event coordination!**